Help! It's my first time…

 Do I have to wear school uniform…

 No, you should wear whatever you feel comfortable in.
-The only performance in which any dress code is suggested is the closing Challenge Recital on Friday 4th June at … West Church.
+The only performance in which any dress code is suggested is the closing Challenge Recital on Friday 5th June in Holburn West Church.
+Performers in the closing Festival Musician of the Year competition are asked to wear something appropriate for such an occasion.

 Can I have my photograph taken…